minion057/pytorch-pycm-template/README.md

 ```bash
 bash auto_process.sh
 ```
 In the case of testing, it searches for the most recently modified best_model within the folder of the date when the training was executed and performs the test.
+Additionally, execute `parse_save_config` to obtain the path where the data is saved based on the contents of the config.
 <br>

 ## Contribution